 I wish I could say that Mondly makes up for it with quality content, but that just wasn’t the case.
-It was nothing special, and in fact, below average compared to similar platforms.
+It was nothing special and, in my opinion, below average compared to similar platforms.

-There is a pathway for users to follow, but it’s a bit random.
+There is a pathway for users to follow, but it seems a bit random.
 For instance, parts of the body is the last topic covered and that comes after the vocabulary related to emergencies.

-In short, Mondly doesn’t give a good first impression.
+In short, Mondly didn’t give me a good first impression.

-The resource is simply not suitable for people who want to properly learn a language.
-It can teach a user simple conversational skills quite well but not much more than that.
+I simply don’t think the resource is suitable for people who want to properly learn a language.
+It can probably teach a user simple conversational skills quite well but not much more than that.

 An advantage of Mondly is that due to the number of drills with different grammar structures, your conversations after using it for a while may be simple but they will be grammatically correct.

-Mondly boasts to offer 1000 lessons and conversations in their Premium plan, which covers 5000 words and phrases.
-All in all, the tool has quite a bit of content but it’s only suitable for beginners and pre-intermediate learners.
+Mondly boasts an offer of 1000 lessons and conversations in their Premium plan, which covers 5000 words and phrases.
+All in all, the tool has quite a bit of content but I’d say it’s only suitable for beginners and pre-intermediate learners.

 The resource is divided into different lessons that allow the user to learn and practice vocabulary, pronunciation, conversation skills and, to some extent, grammar.